coryma/box-node-webhook-to-heroku-sample/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. Name the application "box-webhook-handler-sample" in App name field.
+2. Name the application in App name field.
 3. Paste the contents of your JSON config file into the `BOX_CONFIG` Confing Vars.
 4. Click "Depoly App"
 5. Find the URL for your API Gateway on the "Settings" tab.
 It should look like: